Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 We explore two primary methods: (1)~\textit{prior-free} initialization and (2)~bootstrapping with a \textit{baseline trigger}.
 In prior-free initialization, the tokens in $\ee_0$ are selected randomly from the model's permitted token pool.
-For bootstrapping, we initialize $\ee_0$ with handcrafted triggers such as the ones by Perez~\etal~\cite{ignore_previous_prompt}.
-Bootstrapping a \nexec~with a handcrafted trigger brings benefits and downsides.
-It allows us to incorporate external knowledge in the design of the triggers, which might result in additional properties such as enhanced transferability across multiple LLMs (see Section~\ref{sec:transf}).
-But, unlike randomly initialized~$\nexec$, bootstrapped triggers inherit the predictable structure of their initial solution, which could facilitate the detection (and removal) of malicious payloads.
-Moreover, bootstrapping inherently narrows the search space, limiting the variety of significantly different triggers that can be generated (see Section~\ref{sec:cardinality}).
+For bootstrapping, we initialize $\ee_0$ with handcrafted triggers such as the ones by Perez~\etal~\cite{ignore_previous_prompt}. \new{We discuss the impact of initialization in Section~\ref{sec:bootstrap}.}